Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 Pre-Requisites

-To enrol, you must have:
+To enrol, you must meet one of the following:

 Course content is delivered via eLearning.
 Course Units are: